 - Code can become too complex as the adapter pattern requires the introduction of new classes and interfaces.

-- As each client request is forwarded, overall performance might be hit.
+- As each client request is forwarded, it might affect the overall performance.

 When to Use Adapter Design Pattern?

-- you want to use an existing class whose interface is not compatible with the one you need.
+- you want to use an existing interface of class that is not compatible with the one you need.

 - you want to create a reusable class that can be used with unrelated classes that might have incompatible interfaces.